 Thing is, I can do all these, but if I’m honest with myself, I’m not doing any of them well.

 There’s been more than a few nights when my kids are eating cereal for dinner because I’m preparing to teach a class to other people’s children.
-There’s been a lot of Saturdays that I’ve had to ignore my kids’ countless requests for attention because I was clipping coupons, planning a week’s worth of meals cooked from scratch, shopping for groceries for said healthy meals and prepping food all day.
+There’s been a lot of Saturdays that I’ve had to ignore my kids’ countless requests for attention because I was clipping coupons, planning a week’s worth of meals cooked from scratch, shopping for groceries for said healthy meals, and prepping food all day.
 Luckily, I’ve now discovered that you can get a target coupon as well as numerous other coupons online, freeing up some of my time.
 I wish I had known about them sooner!
 There have been tons of evenings when I’ve snapped at my kids because they weren’t tying their shoes fast enough to get to one of their many after school activities.
 There have been late nights when I’ve stayed up way past my bedtime to meet a work deadline because the daytime hours were spent trying to get my house into a state of complete order and cleanliness.

 This is not the mom I want to be anymore.
 The one who does everything, but does it all hurriedly and not very well.
 The kind of mom with a to-do list an arm long and never gets to cross all the items off.
 The kind of mom who feels completely overwhelmed with unrealistic and unattainable expectations put upon herself.